What is customer retention rate (CRR)? It’s a measure of how well you keep your customers over time.

 Product Return Rate (PRR)

 How often are products being returned?
-E-commerce businesses use this metric as an indicator for the quality of products and customer service they offer.
+Ecommerce businesses use this metric as an indicator for the quality of products and customer service they offer.

-Churn Rate
+Churn rate

 Time Between Purchase (TBP)

 How frequently are your customers purchasing your products?
-This metric can tell e-commerce businesses with frequent repeat customers how much demand there is for their products, how much value they provide, and how good their customer service is.
+This metric can tell ecommerce businesses with frequent repeat customers how much demand there is for their products, how much value they provide, and how good their customer service is.

-Shopping Cart Abandonment Rate (SCA)
+Shopping Cart Abandonment rate (SCA)

-Your customer has found what they need, placed it in the cart, made it all the way to the payment screen with a credit card in hand and… poof, they bounce.
 This indicates a point of friction when customers have already said yes—they want to give you their money, but for some reason, they can’t.
 For example, a confirmation screen isn’t loading or the transaction isn’t completing.
 Find out why and fix it ASAP.

 Net Promoter Score (NPS)

 NPS isn’t an exact science and can’t be calculated by just using existing sales or usage numbers.
 But it gives you a good idea of how your customers feel about you and how likely they are to recommend you to a friend.
-Conducting an NPS survey can be a big task, but worth it if you have the resources to do it4
+Conducting an NPS survey can be a big task, but worth it if you have the resources to do it.

 Knowing how to calculate customer retention rate is just the first step